Macchi C.200 Saetta: Design

 Like other early Italian monoplanes, the C.200 suffered from a dangerous tendency to go into a spin.
-Early production C.200 aircraft showed autorotation problems similar to those found in the Fiat G.50 Freccia, IMAM Ro.51, and the AUT 18.
+Early production C.200 aircraft showed autorotation problems similar to those found in the Fiat G.50 Freccia, IMAM Ro.51, and the Aeronautica Umbra Trojani AUT.18.
 At the beginning of 1940, a pair of deadly accidents occurred due to autorotation.
 Aircraft production and deliveries were halted while the Regia Aeronautica evaluated the potential for abandoning use of the type, as the skill involved in flying the C.200 was considered to be beyond that of the average pilot.
 The problem was a product of the profile of the wing.
 Castoldi soon tested a new profile, but a solution to the autorotation problem was found by Sergio Stefanutti, chief designer of SAI Ambrosini in Passignano sul Trasimeno, based on studies conducted by German aircraft engineer Willy Messerschmitt and the American National Advisory Committee for Aeronautics (NACA).
 He redesigned the wing section with a variable, instead of constant, profile, which was achieved by covering parts of the wings with plywood.

 The new wing entered production in 1939–1940 at SAI Ambrosini and became standard on the aircraft manufactured by Aermacchi and Breda, a licensed manufacturer.
 After the modified wing of the Saetta was introduced, the C.200 proved to be, for a time, the foremost Italian fighter.
 The first production C.200 series, did not have armour fitted to protect the pilots, as a weight-saving measure.
 Armour plating was incorporated when frontline units were going to replace the Saettas with the new Macchi C.202 Folgore (Thunderbolt) but in only a limited number of aircraft.
 After the armour was fitted, the aircraft could become difficult to fly.
 During aerobatic maneuvers, one could enter an extremely difficult-to-control flat spin, which would force the pilot to bail out.
 On 22 July 1941, Leonardo Ferrulli, one of the top-scoring Regia Aeronautica pilots, encountered the problem and was forced to bail out over Sicily.